alyssonmazoni/gii_data/README.md

 # gii_data
-Oanel data analysis with the global innovation index.
+Panel data analysis with the global innovation index.